YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Use this method to set the current number of valid strings (subscripts or variable names) in the :code:`BufferTArray`.

+- If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If :code:`newUsed` is greater than :code:`elemsAlloc`, make no
   changes and return with an error return of INSUFFSUBS.